PADDY POWER STAYERS HURDLE 2023

 Prize money was restored in 2022 when Flooring Porter once again bagged the win for trainer Gavin Cromwell.

 Dorans Pride was another big winner in 1995.
-The 11/4 favourites went on to win the Power Gold Cup in 1997 which is now the Ryanair Gold Cup and takes place at Fairyhouse in Ireland each year on Easter Monday.
+The 11/4 favourite went on to win the Power Gold Cup in 1997, which is now the Ryanair Gold Cup, and takes place at Fairyhouse in Ireland each year on Easter Monday.

-More recently the big winner has been Thistlecrack.
-He won the race in 2016 and later that year he went on to win the King George VI Chase, beating Cue Card by 3.25 lengths.
+More recently, the big winner has been Thistlecrack.
+He won the race in 2016, and later that year, went on to win the King George VI Chase, beating Cue Card by 3.25 lengths.

 The Stayer’s Hurdle is a popular race for horses to try and retain their crown.
 For this reason, there have been many multiple winners in terms of jockeys, trainers and owners.

-The race’s leading owners is shared by the Stewart Family and Andrea & Graham Wylie.
-The two groups have won the race four times each.
-Between 2005-2017 they owned eight of the winners.
+The race’s leading owners is shared by JP McManus, the Stewart Family and Andrea & Graham Wylie.
+The three groups have won the race four times each.

 The race has had seven double winners, one treble winner, and one quadruple winner.